acodeguy/parrot_refactoring_kata/readme.md

 ## Approach
 After reading through the code, I could see that the Parrot class could be split into sub-classes as not all types of parrot used all parts of the code.

+## Code Quality

+Code has been linted with Rubocop and has zero offenses outstanding.

+## Testing

+Code has been test-driven with RSpec and has 100% coverage.